temporalio/documentation/docs/server-workflow-search.md

 Search attributes are indexed and queryable pieces of Workflow meta data.
 They are represented as key-value pairs.
 There are many attributes provided by default, but you can also add your own.
+Keys must be registered within the dynamic config file so that the Temporal Server knows the attribute key name and value type.
+If there are multiple instances of the Server running across multiple hosts, then keys must be registered across all of the dynamic config files.
+To add new search attributes, you can use the [CLI](/docs/tctl/#add-new-search-attributes) or edit the dynamic config file manually.

 ### Default attributes